Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 That, was a Lots-o'-Huggin' Bear, except the fact that it was the size of half of me, I would run out of money before laying my hands on it.
-I casted my eyes around, and boy, there it was, a little pinky teddy, much like the sculpture we just painted, hmm, this should be an easier target.
+I casted my eyes around, and boy, there it was, a little pinky teddy, much like the sculpture we just painted, sorry bae, but this should be an easier target.

 Here we go, let's impress the world.
 Took me like centuries to ensure that the claw was perfectly centered on the teddy's body, just a few inches away before I could aim for the prize.
 That was until the claw automatically went down itself without my pressing on the button.
 Wait, what ?
 There was a timer for this, argh, I should have known !
 \